Objectives

 Learning Outcomes

 Completion of the course will provide the participants with the generic capabilities of land surface modeling including biogeochemical cycles in supercomputing environments with a focus on eCLM.
-The course will also introduce coupled modelling of the atmosphere-land surface- subsurface.
-Data science in combination with such models, like the handling of very large data sets in the analyses and visualization process, and machine learning and data assimilation methods, is part as well of the course.
+The course will also guide the participants through coupled modelling of the atmosphere-land surface- subsurface, from configuration to operation and analysis.
+Data science in combination with such models, like the handling of very large data sets in the analyses and visualization process, and data assimilation methods, is part as well of the course.

 Target Audience and Prerequisites